Skip to main content

 Complete PA training on HSeLanD (search for Performance Achievement hub).
 Learn what is included in PA, how to set objectives and prepare for your PA meeting:

-Part 1: Why Performance Achievement and what is Performance Achievement
+• Part 1: Why Performance Achievement and what it involves

 Parts 3 and 4 are particularly relevant to managers who carry out PA meetings.